sreeja-s-ds/PowerPulse_Energy_use_forecast/README.md

 In a world increasingly dependent on data-driven decisions, understanding how and when electricity is consumed is vital.
 This project, Power Pulse, embarks on a journey through time-series electricity consumption data to uncover temporal usage patterns, identify peak periods, and offer insights into human behavior through the lens of energy use.

 By treating data as a story, this project transforms raw timestamped electricity readings into a coherent narrative—one that unfolds across hours, days, and months.
-Through feature engineering and data visualization, we decode the rhythms of energy consumption and pave the way for predictive modeling and sustainable planning.
+Through feature engineering and data visualization, project decode the rhythms of energy consumption and pave the way for predictive modeling and sustainable planning.

 **Objectives**